Plan at the right scale

 New York

-State-level gateway for the current New York coverage, from the Lake Erie side through the Finger Lakes and on toward the Capital Region approach.
+State-level gateway for the New York guide area, from the Lake Erie side through the Finger Lakes and on toward the Capital Region approach.

 Ohio

-State-level gateway for the current Ohio coverage in the Western Reserve.
+State-level gateway for the Ohio guide area in the Western Reserve.

 Pennsylvania

-State-level gateway for the current Pennsylvania Lake Erie coverage between Ohio and western New York.
+State-level gateway for the Pennsylvania Lake Erie guide area between Ohio and western New York.

 Massachusetts